PlainOldPants's Shader Presets

 • dannyld - Source of the settings in ntsc-md-rainbows, a preset for mame-hlsl’s NTSC passes that approximates the Genesis’s NTSC artifacts.
 This gave me the idea for customizable color carrier settings.

 • Dogway - Grade, a large shader that performs many steps to process CRT colors.
-Only the EOTF (a.k.a. gamma) function is used from it.
+Only the EOTF (a.k.a. gamma) function and SMS blue lift are used from it.

 • Chthon - gamutthingy, a program for generating lookup tables, and trilinearLUT.slang, which correctly samples the lookup tables.
 This is used for one of Patchy NTSC’s steps.
 I’ve altered this a little bit to let the user switch between three tables and toggle chromatic adaptation on or off.